emmatheeng/emmatheeng.github.io/docs/projects/blog_setup/_posts/2023-02-13-blog-styling.markdown

 </figure>
 You can see that the post preview has the post date on top of the blog post title, but there's no author!

-To change this, we first need to understand how the blog preview list is implemented in `minima`.
-The file determining the code for the `index` site is `index.md`, which in `minima` looks like this:
+To change this, we first need to understand how the blog preview list is implemented in minima.
+The file determining the code for the `index` site is `index.md`, which in minima looks like this:
 ```
 ---
 layout: home